 As electric floor heating continues to get easier to use and install, it’s gaining more and more in popularity.
 Systems are increasingly integrating with smart thermostats and home automation systems, making them easy and convenient to use.
 And new membranes are making installation faster, easier and more functional than ever.
 For instance, WarmlyYours offers its Prodeso Installation Membrane, which uses square-shaped reliefs to properly space the heating cable and hold it in place.
 It allows installation of both the floor-heating system and flooring to be completed in the same day.
 Plus, the membrane itself doubles as an uncoupling and crack isolation membrane, and — with the right accessories — can even be waterproofed.
 Advances like these are leading more and more people to invest in floor-heating systems.

 However, the more people that install electric floor-heating systems, the more the industry learns about the common installation problems they face.
-That’s why the National Tile Contractors Association (NTCA) focused part of its 2016/2017 NTCA Reference Manual on radiant heat issues for tile and stone installations.
+That’s why the National Tile Contractors Association (NTCA) focused part of its 2016/2017 NTCA Reference Manual on troubleshooting radiant heat issues for tile and stone installations (troubleshooting is the process of identifying the cause of an issue and then solving it).
 Below are a few of the most frequent issues faced by installers along with ways to prevent or solve them.

 Issue 1: The heating system will not turn on.

 One of the most frustrating things an installer can face is completing a floor-heating installation and experiencing a failure in the system.
 This typically happens because the heating cable has been nicked or damaged at some point during the installation process.

 Solution: Use testing devices and a repair kit.